Toyota Tundra: Recalls and reliability

 In May 2007, a Toyota spokesperson stated 20 camshaft failures occurred in Toyota's all-new 5.7 L 3UR-FE V8 engine.
 Toyota said the failures were the result of a flaw in the camshaft casting process, and the supplier of the camshafts has since fixed the error.
 In the event of a camshaft failure, Toyota will either replace the engine and extend the warranty or repurchase the truck from the owner.
-Toyota originally intended to begin selling the 5.7 L equipped Tundra during the northern hemisphere summer of 2007 but decided to rush the engine into production in order to match the November 2006 launch date.
+Toyota originally intended to begin selling the 5.7L-equipped Tundra during the northern hemisphere summer of 2007 but decided to rush the engine into production in order to match the November 2006 launch date.
 This decision was the result of product planners and dealers desire for the larger V8's availability at the initial sale.

-On December 13, 2007, Toyota Motor Corp recalled 15,600 4x4 2007 model-year Tundras in the United States because a rear propeller shaft joint may fail.
-"There is a possibility that a joint in the rear propeller shaft may have been improperly heat-treated, resulting in insufficient hardness," Toyota said.
-Adding, "This may cause a section of the rear propeller shaft to separate at the joint."
+On December 13, 2007, Toyota Motor Corp recalled 15,600 4×4 2007 model-year Tundras in the United States because a rear propeller shaft joint may fail.
+According to Toyota, "There is a possibility that a joint in the rear propeller shaft may have been improperly heat-treated, resulting in insufficient hardness ...
+This may cause a section of the rear propeller shaft to separate at the joint."
 There has been one reported case of abnormal noises in the affected vehicles.
 No accidents have been connected to the recall.
 Tundra owners will be notified beginning in late-December 2007 and are requested to contact their local Toyota dealer for inspection.
 If the hardness is not correct the dealer will then replace the rear propeller shaft.

-The 2007-2010 Tundra was recalled as part of the 2009–10 Toyota vehicle recalls for its accelerator pedal.
+The 2007–2010 Tundra was recalled as part of the 2009–10 Toyota vehicle recalls for its accelerator pedal.

 Consumer Reports rated the 2013 Toyota Tundra 2WD pickup as having the highest predicted reliability among all full-size pickup trucks.
-The Toyota Tundra 4x4 was rated in second, just below the 2WD model.
+The Toyota Tundra 4WD was rated in second, just below the 2WD model.
 The Toyota Tundra also was the only full-size pickup to make Consumer Reports most reliable new car and most reliable used cars lists.
 The Toyota Tundra is recommended by Consumer Reports and is the only full-size truck to have an above-average reliability rating.

+The 2022–2023 Tundra was recalled for possible debris left from machining of the engine.
+This could cause failure of the crank shaft main bearings, leading to reduced power or a stalled condition.